 The results of heterogeneity showed significant heterogeneity among the sample with Q = 777.77, p < 0.0001) and I2 = 96.84 %, indicating 97% of the study variance resulted from the actual difference between studies.
 Besides, the Baujat plot was plotted to identify the studies that contributed to overall heterogeneity.
 Fig. 3 depicts that study 7 i.e. Alba et al. (2018) was the only study lying in the top quadrant contributing most to heterogeneity

-statistics (Supplementary materials).
-The rank of correlation (p = 0.33) and Egger’s regression tests (p =0.07) were non-significant suggesting that the above findings were not influenced by publication bias.
+statistics.
+The rank of correlation (p = 0.33) and Egger’s regression tests (p =0.07) were non-significant suggesting that the above findings were not influenced by publication bias (See Fig. 4 for studies distribution around funnel plot).

 Effect size reporting between Disconnection/Rejection schemas and Depression